 Ascension has a world class reputation for its sports fishing, which is defined here as a commercial operation where the main purpose is the experience of catching fish, and the fish caught could either be retained or released following capture.
 In practice, the dividing line between this and recreational fishing is not always clear and the same boat can take friends and family on a non-commercial basis as well as paying customers.
-At the extreme, however, there are dedicated sports fishing businesses that have charged international clients £1000s for the opportunity to fish around Ascension.
+At the extreme, however, there are dedicated sports fishing businesses that have charged international clients £1000s for the opportunity to fish around Ascension with most customers flying in from Europe or the USA.
+The sports fishing boats operated out of Georgetown and primarily target tuna and billfish by rod or spear fishing out to around 3NM from the coast.
+Other pelagic species such as wahoo, dorado, jacks are also fished and when fishing is poor grouper and eel may be taken too.